 - Possession of a minimum of 5 years post-graduate experience related to the food industry, involving work in QA or technical functions within manufacture, retailing, agriculture, assessment or enforcement

-- Ability to demonstrate appropriate training and experience for the fields of operation in which they are applying to be registered
+- Ability to demonstrate appropriate training and experience for the fields of registration in which they are applying to be registered

 - Be a member of the Institute of Food Science & Technology